 21. Plan and organize work to meet changing priorities and deadlines.

-22. Meet critical deadlines while working
+22. Meet critical deadlines while working with frequent interruptions.

 23. Work cooperatively with other departments and divisions, District officials, and outside agencies.

 24. Respond tactfully, clearly, concisely, and appropriately to inquiries and requests for information.

 25. Communicate clearly and concisely, both orally and in writing.